Dartvauder/NeuroTrainerWebUI/README.md

 * Authentication via admin:admin (You can enter your login details in the GradioAuth.txt file)
 * Support for Transformers finetune, evaluate and generate (LLM)
 * Support for Diffusers finetune, evaluate and generate (StableDiffusion)
+* Full and LORA types of finetune, evaluate and generate (For LLM and StableDiffusion)
 * Ability to see system sensors

 ## Required Dependencies: